 I love books: to read them, to review them, to discuss them, to write them.
 To that end I founded the Literary Review of Canada in 1991 and edited it for five years before selling it to Carleton University Press in 1997.
 It is a delight that this venture has now passed its 25th anniversary.

-Since 2001 I have sat on the Council of the Champlain Society and have had the honour of being its President since 2011.
+Since 2001 I have sat on the Council of the Champlain Society and had the honour of being its President from 2011 to 2017.

 I am active on the editorial front.
 I edited Canadian Government Executive, a monthly magazine, from 2015 to 2017.
-I also sit on the editorial committee of the International Review of Administrative Sciences and have been the Editor of the IPAC Series in Public Administration and Governance published with the University of Toronto Press and of the Collection Administration et gouvernance published with the Presses de l'Université du Québec from 2009 to the end of 2017.
+I also sit on the editorial committee of the International Review of Administrative Sciences.
+I was the Editor of the IPAC Series in Public Administration and Governance published with the University of Toronto Press and of the Collection Administration et gouvernance published with the Presses de l'Université du Québec from 2009 to the end of 2017.

 I received a BA (Hon.) from York University, an M es Arts from the Université de Montréal and a PhD from York University.